orthecreedence/cl-async/README.md

     (event-loop-exit)

 ### timer
-Run a function after a specified amount of time (in seconds, decimals OK):
+Run a function after a specified amount of time (in seconds, decimals OK).
+It optionally takes an `event-cb` which can be used to catch application errors should they occur while running `callback`.

     ;; definition:
-    (timer time-s callback)
+    (timer time-s callback &key event-cb)

     ;; example:
     (timer 3.2 (lambda () (format t "I ran!
 (3.2 seconds later)~%")))